 Teal and Gold

-Gold adds a tad of regalness to the equation when combined with teal, and, they are surprisingly seamless colors to pair.
-And, when done in small areas (like the kitchen or bathroom sink) a splash of gold comes across more as classy, rather than the dreaded tacky, which is sometimes associated with the color.
+Gold adds a tad of regality to the equation when combined with teal, and perhaps surprisingly, these two are seamless colors to pair.
+When done in small areas (like the kitchen or bathroom sink) a splash of gold comes across more as classy, rather than tacky, which is sometimes associated with the color.

 A little gold goes a long way and adding a dash here or there can really take your home's ambiance to another level.

 Teal and Red (or Ruby Red)

 Another play on the teal and pink combination is to add a bit of gray to the pink and incorporate a ruby red into your design scheme.
 Somewhere between gray and pink, ruby red is the perfect pairing for teal because of the way it’s slightly more than a neutral, allowing the rich tones of the teal to be warmed up by the splash of red in this pairing.

 For even a little bit more warmth, take it to the next level and add a few more ruby red accent items, such as a coffee table or maybe an ottoman.
 You could even opt for a full sized sofa if you aren't a fan of vintage armchairs.
 There are many playful things that can be done with this bold color combination.